VisitRome.com

 The Cordonata, the gradual ramp-like staircase leading up to the piazza, was designed for Emperor Charles V to ride his horse to the top.
 At its base, two ancient Egyptian lions guard the entrance, while at the summit, massive statues of Castor and Pollux with their horses frame the entrance to the square.
 These 5th-century sculptures were discovered in the Ghetto area and moved here in the 16th century.

-Visit at different times of day to experience the piazza's changing character.
+Visit at different times of day to enjoy the piazza's changing character.
 Morning light illuminates the detailed facade carvings, while evening transforms the square into a romantic setting, with golden illumination highlighting Michelangelo's architectural genius.
 The view from the back balustrade overlooking the Forum is particularly striking at sunset.

 The Santa Maria in Aracoeli Church